Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

-Choosing $\Delta=\sqrt{\frac{8\alpha d \ln T}{T}}$, we have the stated bound. \end{proof}
+Choosing $\beta=\sqrt{\frac{8\alpha d \ln T}{T}}$, we have the stated bound. \end{proof}

-\begin{remark} Note that while the UCB algorithm is considered parameter-free, we still have to know the subgaussianity of the arms.
-While this can be easily upper bounded for stochastic arms with bounded support, it is unclear how to do it without any prior knowledge on the distribution of the arms. \end{remark}
+\begin{remark} Note that in the \ac{UCB} algorithm, we have to know the subgaussian parameter of the arms.
+While this can be easily upper-bounded for stochastic arms with bounded support, it is unclear how to do it without any prior knowledge of the distribution of the arms. \end{remark}

-It is possible to prove that the UCB algorithm is asymptotically optimal, in the sense of the following Theorem. \begin{theorem}[{\citep[Theorem 2.2]{BubeckCB12}}] Consider a strategy that satisfies $\E[S_{T,i}] = o(T^a)$ for any set of Bernoulli rewards distributions, any arm $i$ with $\Delta_i>0$ and any $a>0$.
-Then, for any set of Bernoulli reward distributions, the following holds
+It is possible to prove that the \ac{UCB} algorithm is asymptotically optimal, in the sense of the following theorem. \begin{theorem}[{\citealp[Theorem 2.2]{BubeckCB12}}] Consider a strategy that satisfies $\E[S_{T,i}] = o(T^a)$ as $T\to\infty$ for any set of Bernoulli loss distributions, any arm $i$ with $\Delta_i>0$ and any $a>0$.
+Then, for any set of Bernoulli loss distributions, we have

 \end{theorem}